+The deadline for applications for 2019 has now passed.
 Applications will be considered by the chair and convenors of the working party together with at least 2 of the wildlife law course tutors.
-The award will be made by the 25th October.
+The award will be made by the end of November.

 The successful candidate will produce a paper and be required to give a presentation on the project and the conclusions reached at a meeting of the nature conservation working party, either at the UKELA annual conference or in September 2020.
 The paper will be published in the UKELA journal elaw.

 For further information please contact Wyn Jones, nature conservation working party, on email@example.com

 Previous Wildlife Law Bursary Awards